 The discovery of an old suitcase in an abandoned lunatic asylum unlocks a forgotten story of tragedy, lost love and a devastating wrong waiting to be put right, from the #1 bestselling author of The Letter and The Secret

-It's Ellen Crosby's first day at work as a student nurse at Ambergate County Lunatic Asylum.
-When she meets a young girl committed by her father, and a pioneering physician keen to try out the various 'cures' available for mental illness, little does Ellen know that a choice she will make is to change all their lives for ever...
+It's Ellen Crosby's first day as a student nurse at Ambergate Hospital.
+When she meets a young woman admitted by her father, little does Ellen know that a choice she will make is to change both their lives for ever...

-Sarah is drawn to the abandoned Ambergate Asylum and whilst exploring the old corridors she discovers a suitcase in an attic belonging to a female patient who was admitted to the asylum fifty years earlier.
-The shocking contents of the suitcase lead Sarah to unravel a forgotten story of tragedy, lost love and an old wrong that only Sarah may have the power to put right.
+Sarah is drawn to the now abandoned Ambergate.
+Whilst exploring the old corridors she discovers a suitcase belonging to a female patient who entered Ambergate fifty years earlier.
+The shocking contents, untouched for half a century, will lead Sarah to unravel a forgotten story of tragedy and lost love, and the chance to make an old wrong right . . .

 'I have finished this book with tears in my eyes but a smile on my face'

-'I feel like I'm a better person for reading it'
+'I couldn't put it down.
+So beautifully written.
+I feel like I'm a better person for reading it'

 Praise for Kathryn Hughes - - -